ISP Tearline Team Reports on Russia’s Planned Naval Base Near Port Sudan

 Public support for the U.S. Intelligence Community remained strong through the end of the Biden presidency, though polls show mounting evidence of entrenched partisanship.
 The Chicago Council on Global Affairs published the results of two annual national surveys of public attitudes sponsored by UT-Austin’s Clements-Strauss Intelligence Studies Project.
 The surveys conducted in 2023 and 2024…

-UT Austin Announces 2025 “Bobby R. Inman Award” Winners
+2021 “Bobby R. Inman Award” Winners Announced

-The Strauss-Clements Intelligence Studies Project at The University of Texas at Austin is pleased to congratulate the winners of the 11th annual Inman Award competition that recognizes outstanding student research and writing on topics related to intelligence and national security.
-The recipient of this year’s Inman Award is Dr. Jennifer Smith-Heys (Colonel, USA), who recently earned…
+The Intelligence Studies Project of the University of Texas at Austin is pleased to announce the winner and two semifinalists in its seventh-annual competition recognizing outstanding student research and writing on topics related to intelligence and national security.
+The recipient…

 ISP Participates in Task Force on Technology and Intelligence